-Are There Workarounds For Using A Credit Card To Pay My Mortgage?
+Are There Workarounds For Using A Credit Card To Pay Your Mortgage?

-Mortgage lenders generally don’t allow borrowers to pay their mortgage with a credit card.
-Third-party processors, like Plastiq, will make mortgage payments for a fee.
-Plastiq’s fee for processing credit card payments is 2.5%.
+While mortgage lenders generally don’t allow borrowers to pay their mortgage with a credit card, third-party processors such as Plastiq will make mortgage payments for a fee.
+For example, Plastiq’s fee for credit card payments is 2.5%.

 Even if the lenders do make a credit card payment option available, you may run into a case where the card issuer doesn’t let you make the mortgage payment on the card as part of their risk mitigation strategy.

-Finally, if you do turn to a third party, it’s important to note that not every credit card issuer works with every service that facilitates this type of thing.
-For instance, although Plastiq is supported by MasterCard and Discover®, Visa and American Express® don’t allow their cards to be used on the platform.
+Finally, if you turn to a third party, it’s important to note that not every credit card issuer works with every service that facilitates this.
+For instance, although MasterCard and Discover® support Plastiq, Visa and American Express® don’t allow their cards to be used on the platform.

-Are There Benefits To Making Mortgage Payments By Credit Card?
+Are There Benefits To Paying Your Mortgage With A Credit Card?

-The question of whether mortgage payments can be made with a credit card is not an uncommon one for mortgage servicers get once people close on their loan.
-The reason for this is that in the right situation, making a payment with your credit card can have benefit for a consumer.
-Let’s take some time to acknowledge the potential pros:
+Whether mortgage payments can be made with a credit card is not an uncommon question that mortgage servicers get once people close on their loans.
+The reason for this is that in the right situation, credit card payments can benefit the consumer.
+Let’s take some time to acknowledge the potential benefits:

-- Avoid late fees: You might wish to pay with your credit card to avoid a late fee if you have a cash flow gap and don’t have the money right now.
-One thing to keep in mind is that generally in mortgage contracts, you have a grace period of up to 15 days to make your mortgage payment after the due date without a late fee.
+- Avoid late fees: You might wish to pay with your credit card to avoid a hit to your credit and a late fee if you have a cashflow gap and don’t have the money right now.
+One thing to keep in mind is that generally, in mortgage contracts, you have a grace period of up to 15 days to make your mortgage payment after the due date without any affect on your credit or a late fee.
 You should check your mortgage documentation to see what applies in your case.

-- Make money on interest: If their credit card payment is due after their mortgage payment, some people will try to pay the mortgage with the credit card to let their money sit in the account gaining interest until the credit card payment is due.
+- Make money on interest: If their credit card payment is due after their mortgage payment, some people will try to pay the mortgage with the credit card to let their money sit in their bank account, gaining interest until the credit card payment is due.

-What Are The Risks To Making Mortgage Payments By Credit Card?
+What Are The Risks Of Paying Your Mortgage With A Credit Card?

-While there can be benefits to making payments with the credit card, if you don’t ask the mortgage lender, the card issuer and the processor or third-party payment processor the right questions, there are some real issues that could come up in addition to putting yourself in the hole.
+While there can be benefits to making payments with the credit card, if you don’t ask the mortgage lender, the card issuer and the processor or third-party payment processor the right questions, there are some real issues that could come up.

-- Fees may be cost-prohibitive: This just comes down to math.
-It doesn’t make sense to pay 2.5% in fees if you’re only getting 1.5% back in rewards (after accounting for any bonus incentives).
+- Cost-prohibitive fees: This just comes down to math.
+It doesn’t make sense to pay 2.5% in fees if you only get 1.5% back in rewards (after accounting for any bonus incentives).

-- Look out for cash advances: Depending on their policies, the credit card issuer or third-party payment processor can choose to initiate the transaction as a cash advance to just cut the check to your mortgage servicer.
-If they do this, cash advances come with the highest rates of interest.
+- The risk of cash advances: Depending on their policies, the credit card issuer or third-party payment processor can choose to initiate the transaction as a cash advance to just cut the check to your mortgage servicer.
+If they do this, cash advances come with the highest interest rates.

-- Racking up high-interest debt can be punitive: If you find yourself at a point where you’re trying to use your credit card because it’s the only way you can make payments and avoid foreclosure, please call your mortgage servicer.
-If you can’t make your mortgage payment, it’s likely to take you much longer to pay off the credit card bill because the cards come with very high interest rates if you don’t pay the balance off every month.
+- The burden of high-interest debt: If you find yourself at a point where you’re trying to use your credit card because it’s the only way you can make payments and avoid foreclosure, please call your mortgage servicer.
+If you can’t make your mortgage payment, it’s likely to take you much longer to pay off the credit card bill because the cards come with very high-interest rates if you don’t pay the balance off every month.

-Usually, mortgage companies don’t let you make your payment with a credit card.
-The idea is that you don’t pay for existing debt by rolling it into high-interest credit card debt.
-If you want to get around this, you can use a third-party service, but they charge fees.
-You should be aware of whether the pay off you’re doing in terms of rewards points is worth the fee.
+Usually, mortgage companies don’t let you make your payment with a credit card, because rolling existing mortgage debt into a high-interest credit card may introduce financial liability for both the lender and the borrower.
+If you want to get around this, you can use a third-party service, but they charge fees – meaning you’ll need to determine if the benefits outweigh the costs.